howprice/invaders-emulator/README.md

 ## TODO

+- Emulation loop
+  - Don't blindly implement all instructions; only as required.
-- Emulator
+- Timing
   - Instruction cycle count
-- "Machine" i.e. invaders hardware
   - Interrupts
 - Debugger
+  - ImGui and/or command line
+- Display
+  - SDL2
 - Test on Linux/Mac